KiCad/kicad-source-mirror/Documentation/development/compiling.md

 The KiCad version string is defined by the output of `git describe --dirty` when git is available or the version string defined in CMakeModules/KiCadVersion.cmake with the value of KICAD_VERSION_EXTRA appended to the former.
-If the KICAD_VERSION_EXTRA variable is not define, it is not appended to the version string.
+If the KICAD_VERSION_EXTRA variable is not defined, it is not appended to the version string.
 If the KICAD_VERSION_EXTRA  variable is defined it is appended along with a leading '-' to the full version string as follows: